Peuf54/Peuf54/README.md

 I'm a Full Stack Web Developer with a knack for problem-solving and an insatiable curiosity for learning new technologies.
 I have honed my skills in Ruby, JavaScript ES6, SQL, git, GitHub, Heroku, HTML, CSS, and Bootstrap.
 I've also dabbled in React, VueJS, PHP, Python, Java, and C++, but I'm still on the journey of mastering these technologies.

+## 🛠️ Tinkering with Virtual Machines

+In addition to my web development skills, I have a keen interest in working with virtual machines, particularly with Linux.
+I enjoy the challenge of setting up and configuring these systems, and I find great satisfaction in getting them to run smoothly.
+I've had hands-on experience deploying Apache servers on these virtual machines, which has not only expanded my technical skills but also deepened my understanding of server management and network configurations.
+This tinkering has further fueled my passion for technology and problem-solving.

 ## 🚀 Projects

 - [ATYPICALNB](https://github.com/Peuf54/AtypicalnB) - A platform for booking atypical accommodations.